arunpraba/reactjs.org/src/content/reference/react/index.md

 To prioritize rendering, use one of these Hooks:

-- [`useTransition`](/reference/react/useTransition) lets you mark a state transition as non-blocking and allow other updates to interrupt it.
+- [`useTransition`](/reference/react/useTransition) enables you mark a state transition as non-blocking and allow other updates to interrupt it.
-- [`useDeferredValue`](/reference/react/useDeferredValue) lets you defer updating a non-critical part of the UI and let other parts update first.
+- [`useDeferredValue`](/reference/react/useDeferredValue) enables you defer updating a non-critical part of the UI and let other parts update first.

 ---